HCaetano/trybe-practice-activities/README.md

 # trybe-practice-activities

-## All the code created for the course's daily activities is available here
+## Trybe is an education institution that offers a 1500+ hours full-stack web development course.
+All the code created for the course's daily activities is available here

 ### Module 1 - Command line and Shell script